chef/chef-server/docs-chef-io/content/server/ctl_chef_backend.md

 `-s PATH`, `--secrets-file-path PATH`

-:   The path to the location of the `secrets.json` file on the
+:   The ABSOLUTE path to the location of the `secrets.json` file on the
     bootstrapping node.
+The path should begin with a "/".
 Default value: `/etc/chef-backend/secrets.json`.

 `-y`, `--yes`